Sign in

 Understanding the limits of set retarders

-A common misconception is that retarders can control temperature increases.
-Concrete gains temperature for one of two reasons: Heat of hydration or ambient temperature increases.
-Conventional set retarders typically slow the hydration process.
-This action provides a means of manipulating when temperature gains occur due to the heat of hydration.
-In contrast, if the ambient temperature is hot, the concrete will be hot.
-The common cooling options are either chilled water, ice, or liquid nitrogen.
-Although retarding admixtures do not cool concrete temperatures, at higher dosages, they can be used to offset thermal acceleration.
-This allows warmer concrete to be adequately placed.
+A prevalent misunderstanding is that retarders can control temperature fluctuations.
+Concrete’s heat gain can be attributed to either heat of hydration or ambient temperature increases.
+Conventional set retarders primarily slow the hydration process, allowing for better management of temperature gains due to the heat of hydration.
+Conversely, if the external temperature is warm, the concrete will become warm as well.
+Cooling methods typically include chilled water, ice, or liquid nitrogen.
+Although retarding admixtures do not cool down concrete, at high dosages, they can mitigate thermal acceleration, enabling proper placement of warmer concrete.

-- Enabling predictable extended set times for continuous placement on mass concrete and tremie projects
+• Enabling reliable extended set times for continuous mass concrete and tremie projects.

-- Supporting long hauls to remote sites while preserving slump
+• Facilitating long hauls to outlying sites while maintaining slump.

-- Reducing the need for portable batch plants at the job site
+• Lessening the necessity for portable batch plants at job sites.

 Moving beyond traditional set retarders

-Conventional set retarders form a barrier around hydrated products that temporarily stall further hydration from occurring.
-They typically have a narrow dosage range due to the unpredictability in controlling concrete set times.
-Conventional retarders work relatively well under low dosages, but when used at high dosage rates, the set extension can be unpredictable, and over-retardation can occur.
-Often, conventional retarders will hold hydration, then wear off somewhat quickly, giving a short window for finishing operations.
-This is where advanced hydration stabilizers are useful.
+Traditional set retarders create a barrier around hydrated products, temporarily halting further hydration.
+However, they typically have a narrow dosage range, which poses challenges in controlling concrete set times.
+Conventional retarders function effectively at low dosages, but at higher rates, set extension can become unpredictable, resulting in over-retardation.
+Often, after an initial delay, these retarders will lose efficacy quickly, leaving a short time frame for finishing work.
+This is where advanced hydration stabilizers like RECOVER® can play a pivotal role.

-Solutions such as the RECOVER® concrete admixture provide advanced hydration stabilization.
-The organic chelating agents in the RECOVER® admixture coat the hydrating cement grains.
-The water and ions needed for further hydration are blocked to suppress cement surface activity.
-With the hydration reaction suspended, the set time is postponed, and the mix retains its slump, plasticity, air content, as well as a stable temperature for the duration of the set extension.
-By suppressing all major hydration events, the admixture provides more predictable control over the setting process.
+The RECOVER® concrete admixture stabilizes hydration through its organic chelating agents, which coat the hydrating cement grains.
+By preventing access to the necessary water and ions required for hydration, the hydration reaction is effectively paused, extending the set time and retaining mix slump, plasticity, air content, and stable temperature throughout the extended set period.
+By monitoring the crucial hydration events, this admixture grants more reliable control over the setting process.

-The RECOVER® concrete admixture works well in a variety of applications, including:
+The RECOVER® admixture proves advantageous in various applications, including:

-- Drill shaft concrete Typically, concrete for drill shafts must be able to maintain a minimum slump of 4 for the duration of the placement (typically from 2 to 12 hours).
-For one bridge project in South Carolina, the land-based drill shafts had a dosage rate ranging from 4 to 10 ounces per 100 pounds of cement, with a slump life is 4 to 8 hours.
-For the drill shafts located in the river, the ready-mix producer used 13 oz/cwt of RECOVER® admixture to achieve a slump life in excess of 12 hours.
+• Drill shaft concrete – Ideally, this concrete must maintain a minimum slump of 4 inches for the entire placement duration (ranging typically from 2 to 12 hours).
+In a bridge project in South Carolina, dosage rates varied between 4 to 10 ounces per 100 pounds of cement, maintaining a slump life between 4 to 8 hours.
+For drill shafts underwater, the ready-mix producer required 13 oz/cwt of RECOVER® admixture to ensure slump life exceeded 12 hours.

-- Slab on grade In the Florida panhandle, low doses (1.5 oz/cwt) of RECOVER® admixture was used along with WRDA®64 admixture in large slab placements, providing a four to five-hour set time in high-temperature conditions.
+• Slab on grade – In the Florida panhandle, low doses (1.5 oz/cwt) of RECOVER® admixture combined with WRDA® 64 facilitated a four to five-hour set time even in high-temperature situations.

-- Self-consolidating concrete RECOVER® admixture extends slump flow life and reduced stickiness of self-consolidating concrete.
+• Self-consolidating concrete – In this case, the RECOVER® admixture extends the slump flow life and lessens the ‘stickiness’ of the self-consolidating concrete mix.

 Determining concrete admixture dosage

-Hydration stabilizers provide a linear dosage response for a set of materials.
-As a rule of thumb, with concrete temperatures around 70-75° F, advanced hydration stabilizers such as the RECOVER® admixture typically provide roughly a 30-minute delay for a 1 oz/cwt dosage.
-However, if the concrete is naturally setting faster or slower, then the stabilizer dosage will have to be adjusted.
-Also, the dosage further depends on the mix design, materials, and other factors.
+Hydration stabilizers have a predictable dosage response across various materials.
+Generally, when concrete temperatures hover around 70-75°F, advanced hydration stabilizers like the RECOVER® admixture can yield an approximate 30-minute delay for a 1 oz/cwt dosage.
+If the concrete is naturally setting quicker or slower, dosage adjustments will be necessary.
+Additionally, dosage can vary based on mix design, constituent materials, and other influencing elements.

 Contact us to discuss your requirements of texanol uses.
-Our experienced sales team can help you identify the options that best suit your needs.
+Our experienced sales team can assist you in identifying options that best accommodate your needs.